ncarlier/slides-shifting-to-an-api-driven-architecture/slides.md

 - Publish/subscribe events (Streaming)?
 - ...

-Note:
+Note: jf

 And finally for what purpose?
 For technical use?
 Or a business use?
 Serving a simple resource management service (CRUD) for something more complex, such as a remote function or process?
 For synchronous or asynchronous use?
 Or for a particular use such as streaming?

-All those questions should be address!
+n: All those questions should be address!
 And don't be a fool...

 ----